DataDog/hiring-engineers/philip-neeves-techex-answers.md

 ![image](https://user-images.githubusercontent.com/22836380/120687896-62692e00-c49a-11eb-9e32-39aaff2c10fd.png)

-Stream of data can be seen in the other terminal:
+Stream of data giving informative messages about the execution of the application at run time can be seen in the other terminal:

 ![image](https://user-images.githubusercontent.com/22836380/120687944-70b74a00-c49a-11eb-9c8f-2fd31ca7dff1.png)